dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 InputBox syntax

-Here’s a simplified version of the syntax of the InputBox function:
+Here's a simplified version of the syntax of the InputBox function:

 InputBox(prompt[, title][, default])